 I wrote about removing the color cast in Photoshop and have been thinking if there could be an equally simple way to neutralize the colors in Lightroom as well.
 After all, if you photograph some foliage in the shade, the color balance may be thrown off partly because of the lack of direct light and quite possibly some cyan cast on the green leaves as they reflect the blue sky overhead.

 Not a Rule but a Tool

-When reading the rest of the article, please consider that many things affect our color perception.
+When reading the rest of the article, please consider that many things affect our color perception and the presence of color cast.
 From display quality and calibration to personal taste and preferences may make a “correct” white balance look less satisfying.
 Just as we do not want the sunset photographs without the strong warm colors all over.
 This article is about creating a starting point close to a neutral point from which you can deviate to convey your vision and sensibilities.

 And finally, in all the comparative images you will see in this article, the only difference among the images will be the white balance.
 I have not otherwise adjusted or tweaked the version generated by the process I present here.

 You may have applied some edits for tonal structure, contrast, etc. which may disturb the process we will use.
 Press Ctrl-‘ (single quote) to create a virtual copy of the highlighted image in Lightroom before proceeding further.
 In that virtual copy, you can reset all the edits to their default position while maintaining the original image with all its edits intact.

 Set the white balance to “As Shot” and reset all tone and presence sliders.
 Make sure the tone curve is set to linear, and there are no HSL sliders active.
 If there are any, double-click on the sliders to reset them.
 I even reset sharpening and noise reduction, just in case.
 And don’t forget to check the calibration block in case you tweaked any sliders there.
 They should all be set to zero in the middle in that panel.